Acxiom/metalus/spark-pipeline-engine/docs/steps.md

 be replaced and a warning logged.

 ### Fork Join Step Behavior
-Steps that update global while in the middle of a fork, will have the results presented as a list in the same order as the values used to trigger the fork.
-This is the same behavior as responses.
+Steps that update global while in the middle of a fork, will have the results attached to the globals within that fork.
+However these global values will not be present in the globals after the join step.

 ## Step Types
 The library provides several step types to make building applications easier.